Ottoman Iraq: Conquest of Iraq

-Building on this intelligence, İbrahim Pasha advanced steadily into northern Iraq and eastern Anatolia, where he cultivated alliances across a mosaic of local powers, Kurdish, Arab, and Turcoman.
-Several prominent Kurdish emirs, including Emir Bey Mahmudi of Siyavan and Nur Ali Bey of Cerem, realigned from the Safavid camp to the Ottomans, handing over key fortresses such as Adilcevaz, Erciş, Bayezid, Siyavan, and Hoşab without armed resistance.
-In many of these regions, populated by a mix of Kurds, Turcoman tribes, Arabs, and Armenians, Ottoman troops were seen as liberators from Safavid-imposed Shi‘i control.
+Building on this intelligence, İbrahim Pasha advanced steadily into northern Iraq and eastern Anatolia, where he cultivated alliances across a mosaic of local powers: Kurdish, Arab, and Turcoman.
+In many of these regions, populated by a mix of these groups, Ottoman troops were seen as liberators from Safavid Shi‘i control.
 Meanwhile, tribes loyal to the Ottomans, like that of Hüseyin Büşra, operating in the Kirkuk–Wasit corridor, actively supported the campaign through intelligence gathering and armed patrols.
-One of Büşra’s men even delivered a captured Qizilbash soldier to İbrahim Pasha’s headquarters.
 As areas fell under control, İbrahim Pasha quickly instituted Ottoman administrative rule, appointing local allies and trusted commanders as sancakbeyis, complete with fiscal salaries (measured in akçes), while restoring Sunni religious practice, including the public khutba in Süleyman's name.
-By the time Sultan Süleyman joined the army in the summer of 1534, İbrahim Pasha had already neutralized much of the Safavid position in Iraq, setting the stage for the Ottoman entry into Baghdad later that year.
+By the time Sultan Süleyman joined the army in the summer of 1534, İbrahim Pasha had already weakened the Safavid position in Iraq, setting the stage for the Ottoman entry into Baghdad later that year.

 The broader campaign, known as the Campaign of the Two Iraqs (Irakeyn Seferi), referring to Arab Iraq and Persian Iraq, was part of a long-term Ottoman frontier policy toward Persia, initiated in the aftermath of the Battle of Chaldiran (1514).
 Following the advance into Kirkuk, where the army remained for 28 days, and the capture of Baghdad in 1534, the Ottomans established full control over Mosul, organizing it into an eyalet with six sanjaks, marking the beginning of sustained Ottoman rule over Iraq.

-Administrative Consolidation under Baghdad
+Administrative consolidation under Baghdad

 Following the Ottoman conquest of Iraq in 1534, the empire established the Baghdad Eyalet as a key frontier province.
 By the late-16th century, the eyalet encompassed numerous sancaks spanning from northern to southern Iraq, including cities such as Amediyye, Altunköprü, Ane, Deyrü Rahbe, Erbil, Hillah, Kasr-ı Şirin, Kerne, Kirkuk, Mosul, Samawa, Tikrit, Wâsıt, and Zaho.
-This administrative structure reflects the early Ottoman effort to govern Iraq as a strategically unified zone within the empire’s eastern frontier.
+This administrative structure reflects the early Ottoman effort to govern Iraq as a strategically unified zone within the empire's eastern frontier.

+In the decades following the conquest, Ottoman authority in Iraq’s major cities rested on both military garrisons and religious institutions.
+Imperial and provincial elites established religious endowments (waqfs), while the state supervised the appointment of clerics such as imams and teachers.
+Historian Faisal Husain argues that this alliance of throne and altar echoed a pattern that had underpinned most political projects in Iraq since the era of the Sumerian city-states.